-- O The phases of the Eucharistic Revival:

-- O Dioceses (June 19, 2022 to June 11, 2023)

-- O Parishes (June 11, 2023 to July 17, 2024)

-- National Eucharistic Congress July 17-21, 2024 in Indianapolis.

-- O Mission July 21, 2024 to June 8, 2025

-- O But the most important phase is personal.

-- Four pillars

-- Mass Receiving Jesus

-- Adoration Worshipping Jesus

-- O Charity Imitating Jesus

-- Apostolate Sharing Jesus
+- The phases of the Eucharistic Revival: - O Dioceses (June 19, 2022 to June 11, 2023) - O Parishes (June 11, 2023 to July 17, 2024) - National Eucharistic Congress July 17-21, 2024 in Indianapolis. - Mission July 21, 2024 to June 8, 2025 - O But the most important phase is familial and personal. - Four pillars - The Mass Entering into Jesus' Sacrifice - Adoration Prayerfully worshipping Jesus - Eucharistic Charity Imitating Jesus in loving service. - Eucharistic Apostolate Sharing Jesus with others

-The Mass - Receiving Jesus
+The Mass Entering into Jesus' Sacrifice

-- O The need for an effective catechesis

-- O Behaving according to our faith

-- Reverencing Christ

-- O Prioritizing Christ Martyrs of Abitene, 304 AD.

-- Learning to pray the Mass

-- Ars celebrandi

-- Active participation Awareness of the mystery being celebration and its relationship to daily life.
+- The need for an effective catechesis on Who the Eucharist is.
+Using proper vocabulary. - O Behaving according to our faith - Reverencing Christ - Prioritizing Christ Martyrs of Abitene, 304 AD. - Learning to pray the Mass - Ars celebrandi - Active participation Awareness of the mystery being celebration and its relationship to daily life.
 It involves "constant conversion," "recollection and silence," "fasting," "when necessary, sacramental confession," and an "effort to participate actively in the life of the Church."
-It means offering ourselves together with Christ.

-- O St. Thomas Aquinas: "O res mirabilis!
+It means offering ourselves together with Christ. - St. Thomas Aquinas: "O res mirabilis!
 Manducat Dominum pauper et servus humilis!"

-- St. Manuel Gonzalez Garcia (1877-1940), one of the two co-patrons of the Eucharistic Revival, was Bishop of Malaga and then Palencia and is the founder of the Eucharistic Missionaries of Nazareth (1935), the Disciples of St. John (1910) and the Children of Reparation (1935).
+- of the two co-patrons of the Eucharistic Revival, was Bishop of Malaga and then Palencia and is the founder of the Eucharistic Missionaries of Nazareth (1935), the Disciples of St. John (1910) and the Children of Reparation (1935).
 Pope St. Pius X very much approved of his work.
 He is known as the "Bishop of the Tabernacle" for spreading devotion to the Eucharist and encouraging frequent communion.
 He was beatified in 2001 and canonized in 2016. - In 1902, the year after his ordination, he went to serve in one of the parishes of his diocese, Palomares del Rio and found the Church filthy and Jesus in the tabernacle abandoned.
 It changed his life.